Film Proposal Examples

 Our extensive and exhaustive research has shown that best-case scenario, we release in two to maybe 17 theaters, if we’re lucky.
 Best guess formulas show we stand to make $1.2M.
 So why on earth would we go raise $2.5M to make this movie and knowingly go into it losing our – or other people’s shirts?
 Why would we do that when we can accomplish all our same primary goals with a $50K 15-minute short – and maybe that’s what we ought to do.
 Or maybe, we can take a risk – and try to make some money in the process – and make a brilliant film for $200K – $600K, hit a nerve – and we hit the $5M mark – and everyone is thrilled – and shocked!

 So that leaves us with choices.
 Do we shoot to make the very best $262,500 feature?
-Or can we raise $625K to make this “look like a million dollars” on the Red?
+Or can we raise $625K to make this “look like a million dollars.”
 Every decision affects your choice of camera, the size of each department, the length of set up and thus the number of days in your shoot schedule.
 Your locations will affect the number of extras you can accommodate – and thus your food costs.
 Can we shoot in a football stadium when school’s out?
 Or get access to shoot an actual game and intercut staged scenes in crowded bleachers?
 Or do we shoot a football practice instead of a game to get the same scene point across?
 Ditto a high school prom?
 Can we get establishing shots then replicate?
 Or do we keep them over by the punch bowl?
+What’s the caliber of cast we can get?
+(Sample Character Breakdowns)

 Each one of these decisions affects your schedule dramatically; each location affects everything from Kraft Services to the number of bathrooms you’ll need to provide.
 You’re like the General of a moving Army.
 You have to take care of the troops.
 Well.